Splitting criteria for projective modules over polynomial algebras: Introduction

-Recall that the ring $A(T)$ is obtained from the polynomial ring $A[T]$ by inverting all monic polynomials.
-The following question is due to Roitman \cite{QOMR}:\\ \quest Let $A$ be a commutative Noetherian ring of dimension $d\ge 2$ and $P$ be a projective $A[T]$-module of rank $d$.
-Suppose that there exists a surjection $\alpha:P\surj I$, where $I\subset A[T]$ is an ideal.
+\quest Let $A$ be a commutative Noetherian ring of dimension $d\ge 2$ and $P$ be a projective $A[T]$-module of rank $d$.
+Suppose that there exists a surjection $\alpha:P\sur I$, where $I\subset A[T]$ is an ideal.
 Moreover assume that $I$ contains a monic polynomial in $T$.
-Then does $P$ split a free summand of rank one ?
+Then does $P$ split a free summand of rank one?\\

-The above question is open in general.
-In the same paper Roitman answered the question affirmatively over local rings.
+The above question remains open in general.
+In the same paper \cite{QOMR} M. Roitman answered the question affirmatively when $A$ is local.
 Later S. M. Bhatwadekar and R. Sridharan \cite[Theorem 3.4]{BRS01} gave an affirmative answer when the ring contains an infinite field.
+In exploring the remaining cases, we provide an affirmative answer to the above question over finitely generated $\bz$-algebras in the following manner.